What is Perimenopause?

 The average age of menopause is 50, so that means most people go through perimenopause when they’re in their 40’s.
 Of course, it can happen earlier, or later than this.

-We’ll talk specifically about spotting during perimenopause, but some of the other common perimenopausal symptoms include:
+We’ll talk specifically about perimenopause spotting, but some of the other common perimenopausal symptoms include:

 These perimenopausal symptoms are caused by changing hormones.
 Learn more about that here: Perimenopausal Facts and FAQs.